Social protection statistics - unemployment benefits

 Distribution by type of benefit

-Just over three quarters (77.5%) of expenditure on unemployment-related benefits at EU level was disbursed in the form of periodic cash benefits, 16.4% as lump-sum cash benefits and just 6.1% as benefits in kind (see Figure 8).
+Just over three quarters (77.5 %) of expenditure on unemployment-related benefits in the EU-27 was disbursed in the form of periodic cash benefits in 2017, while 16.1 % was disbursed as lump sum cash benefits and the remaining 6.5 % as benefits in kind (see Figure 8).

-Periodic cash benefits constituted the majority of expenditure on unemployment-related benefits in all but two EU Member States – Greece and Cyprus – where lump-sum cash benefits were more important.
-Benefits in kind, which include, for example, vocational training for the unemployed and placement services, accounted for less than 20% of expenditure on unemployment in all but six countries – Denmark (21.6%), Estonia (27.3%), Malta (25.5%), Austria (23.5%), Sweden (25.1%) and the United Kingdom (25.8%).
+Periodic cash benefits constituted an absolute majority of expenditure on unemployment-related benefits in all but two of the EU Member States in 2017 — Cyprus and Lithuania — in the former, lump sum cash benefits accounted for a higher share (59.5 %), while periodic cash benefits had the highest share (45.0 %) in Lithuania without accounting for more than half of the total value of unemployment-related benefits.
+Benefits in kind, which include, for example, vocational training for the unemployed and placement services, accounted for less than one fifth of the total expenditure on unemployment-related benefits in all but four of the Member States, the exceptions being Estonia (30.2 %), Sweden (30.0 %), Denmark (25.8 %) and Austria (25.5 %).

 Distribution by detailed benefit type

-ESSPROS distinguishes five types of periodic cash benefits:
+ESSPROS distinguishes five types of unemployment periodic cash benefits:

 - Full unemployment benefits,